What is WFS?

 How the Group is Run:

 Groups are run by a WFS Certified Moderator.
 Moderators must have good sobriety and be thoroughly acquainted with the WFS Program and its philosophy.
 Meetings are held at least once a week and do not exceed one hour and a half.
 If you are interested in becoming a Certified Moderator, please contact WFS Headquarters for the proper information to be sent to you.

 Group Meeting Format:

 All WFS meetings follow a structured format.
-The Moderator opens the meeting and then reads the Thirteen Statements of the WFS "New Life" Program and the Statement of Purpose.
+The Moderator opens the meeting and then reads the Thirteen Statements of the WFS "New Life" Program and the Mission Statement.
 Each woman is then asked to introduce herself and give herself a stroke (something positive about herself).
 "My name is__________and I am a competent woman.
 This week I …" The discussion part of the meeting comes from the Moderator's Manual (supplied in the Group Starter Kit) and other various WFS literature.
 The meeting is closed by joining hands and together reciting the WFS motto: "We are capable and competent, caring and compassionate, always willing to help another, bonded together in overcoming our addictions."